Chattanooga mother says son got parasites in his eye after swimming in Harrison Bay

 Medical paperwork shows nurses treated Cole with antibiotic eye drops.

-However, it wasn't until after that Melissa started wondering if the hospital was supposed to notify the state or test the bug to learn more about what it was.
+However, it wasn't until after the hospital visit that Melissa started wondering if the hospital was supposed to notify the state or test the bug to learn more about what it was.

 She said she was only told it was a type of parasite.